Adams Scandal Exposes Potential Flaws in NYC’s Campaign Finance System

 “If this legislation had been in place for the 2021 cycle, it would have, in all likelihood, prevented the straw donor scheme that Mayor Adams and his campaign effectuated,” Restler told New York Focus.

-“He would have had no choice but to play by the rules,” said Restler, who is now calling on the board to halt public matching funds for the Adams campaign.
+“He would have had no choice but to play by the rules,” said Restler, who is now calling on the board to halt public matching funds for Adams’s 2025 campaign.

 Restler’s bills would also impose more regulations on “intermediaries” – people who solicit donations for campaigns, such as by hosting fundraisers.